Understanding Implicit Classes in Scala: A Comprehensive Guide

 println(message.countVowels()) // Output: 3

-✔ The RichString implicit class extends String.
+1. RichString implicit class extends the String type.